sasikala-binary/perl-Log-Any-Adapter-DERIV/README.md

 parts of the code useful for their own logging requirements.

-There is a public repository on Github, anyone is welcome to fork that and implement their own version or make feature/bugfix suggestions if they seem generally useful:
+There is a public repository on Github, anyone is welcome to fork that and implement their own version or make feature/bug fix suggestions if they seem generally useful:

 [https://github.com/binary-com/perl-Log-Any-Adapter-DERIV](https://github.com/binary-com/perl-Log-Any-Adapter-DERIV)